burstMembrane/burstmembrane.github.io/_portfolio/syntheticperception.md

 ![Synthetic Perception 2](images/syntheticperception/sp2.jpg)
 ### Synthetic Perception: installation view

 I attempted to make an algorithm that was content agnostic and extendable.
-This means it would not (contrary to the implicit hierarchies of human perception) would not have an inherent bias toward a certain kind of content seen within data, treating it natively in its own way.
+This means it would not (contrary to the implicit hierarchies of human perception) have a bias toward a certain kind of content seen within data, treating it natively in its own way.

 ![Synthetic Perception 2](images/syntheticperception/sp3.jpg)
 ### Synthetic Perception: Extraction Network App

-I settled upon a recomposing on a grid, to echo both the aesthetic of a surveillance network played back on multiple screens.
+I settled upon a recomposing on a grid, to echo both the aesthetic of a surveillance network played back on multiple screens and to fracture the image further by removing any spatial context from the elements that the algoritm picked from the data.
+Essentially, the algorithm would not *care* if it could not pick out any comprehensible details within the data that it processes.

-For example, the algorithm would not *care* if it could not pick out any human readable details within an image.
+I then used these algorithms to process videos shot in the style of YouTube Content Creators as well as streamed online content chosen by web scraping and data-extracting algorithms.

-I then used these algorithms to process videos shot in the style of YouTube Content Creators.
+For a more comprehensive look at the research and practice which surrounds this project, you can read my Honours Thesis [here].(www.liamfpower.com/writing.html)

 ![sm4](images/syntheticperception/sm4.png)
 ### Video still: Synthetic Perception